sicmutils/sicmutils/README.md

-Scmutils is an excellent system, but it is written in an older variant of LISP (Scheme) and is tied to a particular implementation of Scheme--MIT/GNU Scheme--for a variety of reasons, and to my knowledge has never successfully been executed on any other LISP-like system.
+Scmutils is an excellent system, but it is written in an older variant of LISP (Scheme) and is tied to a particular implementation of Scheme--MIT/GNU Scheme.
+(There is a [port to Guile][GSCM], but due to the fact that Guile does not support MIT Scheme's "apply hooks," some glue code is required to run examples from the book in that environment.)

 Having the system in Clojure offers a number of advantages.
 It is not necessary to obtain or prepare a MIT/GNU Scheme executable to execute: only a Java runtime is required.
 It does not require the X Window System for graphics, as MIT Scheme does.
-All of the standard tooling for Java and Clojure become available, and this is a lot compared to what get with MIT/GNU scheme: for example, in MIT you pretty much have to use an old clone of Emacs called edwin to interact with it.
+All of the standard tooling for Java and Clojure become available, and this is a lot compared to what get with MIT/GNU scheme.
 Clojure support is now extensive in any number of editors and IDEs.
-The MIT/Scheme distribution (apparently) must be rebuilt if you wish to hack on the Scheme code providing the mathematics implementation;
-whereas in this Clojure implementation, you can test out new ideas and enhancements directly in the REPL (or a REPL server) at will.
+The MIT/Scheme distribution (apparently) must be rebuilt if you wish to hack on the Scheme code providing the mathematics implementation; whereas in this Clojure implementation, you can test out new ideas and enhancements directly in the REPL (or a REPL server) at will.

 You can invoke the system from within Java code or use any Java packages you like together with the mathematics system.
 It's my hope